Bug report #9160

 I can still implement the preferred scale approach as an option (but really an option, as there is good chance that nobody sets it, and having a default value is very likely to not cover all use cases),

-#14 Updated by Andreas Neumann over 2 years ago
+#14 Updated by Andreas Neumann almost 3 years ago

 - Assignee set to Denis Rouzaud